It’s tough out there. But the pressure has changed.

 Cross-training exposes employees to other team members’ roles and responsibilities.

 It is a great way for employees to gain hands-on experience in other areas of the business and grow their skill set.
-This offers them a big picture view of how different job functions add value and advance business goals.
+This offers them a big-picture view of how different job functions add value and advance business goals.
+Cross-training is increasingly used in 2026 to prepare employees for evolving roles, especially as AI reshapes job responsibilities.

 This method, combined with other experienced professionals, demonstrates how contributions impact other teams’ goals and needs, creating a more collaborative and empathetic work environment.